TalkingQuickly/talkingquickly.github.io/_posts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 ### Configuration

-I'm starting with a standard Rails 4.1.0 application generated with `rails new`.
+I started with a standard Rails 4.1.0 application generated with `rails new` then added a single model + scaffolding and converted it to use PostgreSQL.
 The final source for this is available at <https://github.com/TalkingQuickly/docker_rails_dev_env_example>

 The Rails app stores all secret values (API keys, anything in `secrets.yml` etc) in environment variables and uses the dotenv gem for loading these in development.
 Note that in the example application, the `.env` file is included in version control, for any real application, particularly one in a public repository, this should be added to `.gitignore`.